eichelb4rt/Komp-LAB/SAT/README.md

 options:
   -h, --help  show this help message and exit
   --cnf       Builds and saves a cnf for the problem instead of solving it recursively.
+  --test      Tests the implementation (no other arguments needed).
 ```

 #### Examples